miaozxm/plan/The first year/The first year.md

 And the first two subaim should be carried out simultaneously in the first two parts.

-And more details will be written in the [the first section plan (click me to open)](The%20first%20part\The%201st%20part%20of%201st%20year.md)
+And more details will be written in the [the first section plan (click me to open)](The%20first%20part\The%201st%20part%20of%201st%20year.md)(en...It seems like strike.
+You can click the path left to open it by your cute hand.)

 ![academic calendar](../img/校历/xl2025-2026-02.jpg)